 How do I manage long distance rental property?

-Here are some tips to overcome the physical distance and make the process easier for yourself and your tenant.
+Here are some tips to overcome the physical distance and make the application and screening process easier for yourself and your tenant.

 Have a Handle on Maintenance.